MrBobbel/SwiftyCharts/README.md

 }
 ```

-Check out the initilizers or the demo app to experiment with custom styles.
+Check out the initilizers to experiment with custom styles.